 Commercial landings data are collected by the NOAA Fisheries Vessel Trip Report system and by state reporting systems.
 The Northeast Fisheries Science Center (NEFSC) sea sampling program collects commercial discard information.
 Biological samples (age, length) from the commercial fishery are collected through the NEFSC weighout system, the observer program, and by the state of North Carolina.
-Recreational landings and discard information is obtained through the Marine Recreational Information Program (MRIP).
-Fishery-independent abundance indices are available from surveys conducted by the NEFSC, Massachusetts, Rhode Island, Connecticut,

-New York, New Jersey, Delaware, and the Virginia Institute of Marine Science.
+Recreational landings and discard information is obtained through MRIP.
+Fishery-independent abundance indices are available from surveys conducted by the NEFSC, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, and the Virginia Institute of Marine Science.
 All surveys, with the exception of Delaware's, are included in the species stock assessment.
+In 2021, New Jersey's Ocean Stock Assessment Survey was cancelled due to restrictions as a result of COVID-19.